Enable event-driven function retries

 Enable or disable retries

-To enable or disable retries, you can either use the gcloud command-line tool or the Google Cloud console.
+To enable or disable retries, you can use the Google Cloud CLI.
 By default, retries are disabled.

-To enable retries using the gcloud command-line tool, include the --retry flag when deploying your function:
+To enable retries using the Google Cloud CLI, include the --retry flag when deploying your function:

 gcloud